joekir/joekir.github.io/_posts/2016-08-02-serverside-otp-part1.md

 From the attacker's perspective, this means that with phishing they could still successfully capture the user's username/password.
 But they may not be able to obtain the TOTP code, as the user would have a decent metric to detect a server-side forgery.
 The user could then change their password after this event of distrust occured.

 *Sidenote, I've also been looking into Zero-knowledge-password-proof (ZKPP) schemes to acheive server and client mutual agreement on passwords.
-Its a bit more involved than this solution though, I guess I'll detail that later.*
+It's a bit more involved than this solution though, I guess I'll detail that later.*